darktable-org/luadocs/content/lua.scripts.manual/scripts/official/check_for_updates.md

 ## Usage

-* install luasec and cjson for Lua 5.3 on your system
+* install luasec and cjson for Lua 5.3 on your system.
+[Luarocks](luarocks.org) is a good source for lua packages.
-* require this script from your main lua file
+* start this script from script manager
 * restart darktable

 ## Additional Software Required